YCChenVictor/blog-frontend/_posts/personal/1993-09-01-How-to-live-life.md

 Just follow my master.

 ## What?

+If you do not know what to do, think about how to be tranquil.

 Given the how with status score lower than 3, I should do the following things: (three aspects at most)